Are you walking the Social Media tightrope too?

-I do see Cal’s point in this article, and that’s why each business or individual needs to look at and weigh the benefits and detriments to using social media.
+I do see Cal’s point in this article, and that’s why each business or individual needs to look at and weigh the benefits and detriments of using social media.

 Some brands have no choice, needing to be present among competitors in their market or to maintain worldwide social interactions for a relevant digital brand presence.
 Interaction.
 Hmmm.